maurobonfietti/mauro.github.io/_posts/2023-06-01-building-tools.md

 Some of the tools that I'm working on:

-## 1- Job Aggregator: 👨‍💻 👩‍💻
+## 1- Job Aggregator: 😃 👋️

 Introducing the first tool in my series: a website designed to assist IT talents living in LATAM in finding exceptional remote job opportunities with better salaries.

 You can expect from my Job Board:

-- Extensive Job Listings.
+- Extensive job listings.
 - Search and filters.
-- Salaries Info.
+- Salaries info.
 *(It's not easy to find info about salaries.
 I'll be working more on this.)*

 I am incredibly excited about this initiative.
 I aim to facilitate your job search and help you to secure rewarding remote opportunities that match your skills and aspirations.